NetComposer/nksip/doc/reference/callback_functions.md

 Called when a valid UPDATE request is received.

-When a UPDATE request is received, NkSIP will automatically response _481 Call/Transaction does not exist_ if it doesn`t belong to a current dialog.
+When a UPDATE request is received, NkSIP will automatically response _481 Call/Transaction does not exist_ if it doesn't belong to a current dialog.
 If it does, this function is called.
 The request will probably have a SDP body.
-If a `{answer, Body}` is replied with an SDP body, the session may change (and the corresponding callback function will be called).
+If an `{answer, Body}` is replied with an SDP body, the session may change (and the corresponding callback function [sip_session_update/3)(#sip_session_update4) will be called).
 If other non 2xx response is replied (like decline) the media is not changed.

 If not implemented will reply _603 Decline_.